Apollys/TheLibraryOfLife/Readme.md

  - [**The Road to Character**](the_road_to_character) — David Brooks
  - [**Daring Greatly**](daring_greatly.md) — Brene Brown

-#### Niche Gems
+### Niche Gems

-Top-tier books, but not on a universal topic.
-Absolutely recommended if you are interested in the subject.
+*Top-tier books, but not on a universal topic.
+Absolutely recommended if you are interested in the subject.*

  - [**A Meditator's Guide to Buddhism**](a_meditators_guide_to_buddhism.md) — Cortland Dahl
  - [**The Book of Five Rings**](book_of_five_rings__musashi.md) — Miyamoto Musashi

-#### Rough-Cut Gems
+### Rough-Cut Gems

-Not quite absolutely top-tier books, but still books that I felt were definitely worth reading.
+*Not quite absolutely top-tier books, but still books that I felt were definitely worth reading.*

-These books have very high quality insights and ideas, but end up in this category because either: I felt the author spent too much time sidetracked from the core value of the book, or I felt the book was very *interesting* but not hugely *impactful* to how I actually live my life or see the world.

  - [**How to Know a Person**](how_to_know_a_person.md) — David Brooks
  - [**How to Think More Effectively**](how_to_think_more_effectively.md) — The School of Life